Executives, Are You Still Rejecting LinkedIn Connection Requests?

 It’s also simple math: Being well-connected on LinkedIn puts you far closer to a potential recruiting contact, with a search algorithm that decides who and what to show you based on your degree of closeness.

-Plus, if it looks like you’re not a reasonably active user of social media (with at least 500 to 1,000 connections), hiring authorities might wonder how “current” your skills are and whether you’re staying on top of your field.
+Plus, if it looks like you’re not a reasonably active user of social media in 2026, hiring authorities might wonder how “current” your skills are and whether you’re staying on top of your field.

 3 – You might lose the opportunity for a recruiter’s call.